What is the average interest rate for savings accounts?

 Linking your savings account with a checking account is one way to earn a higher yield at some banks.
 Sometimes called relationship rates, it’s more common for brick-and-mortar banks to offer them.

-For instance, at Huntington Bank the non-relationship APY is 0.01 percent APY.
-But if you have a Huntington 25 Checking account you’ll earn twice that, which is 0.02 percent APY.
-Having a checking account might not seem like a big commitment, but the Huntington 25 Checking account requires $25,000 in total relationship balances to waive the $25 monthly maintenance fee.
+For instance, at Huntington Bank the nonrelationship APY for its standard savings account is 0.01 percent APY.
+But if you pair a savings account with a Huntington 25 Checking account you’ll earn twice that: 0.02 percent APY.
+To avoid a $25 monthly maintenance fee, however, the Huntington 25 Checking account requires $25,000 in total relationship balances.

 The combination of large amounts of money to avoid monthly fees and lower APYs from brick-and-mortar banks are why online banks are often a better choice for those looking to find the highest APY.
 Online banks tend to offer a higher APY across all balances, but some require a minimum balance to earn it.
 The majority of online banks have minimum opening requirements of $100 or less.